swarupe7/unilist/README.md

-## UniExplorer Project
+## UniList Project

-UniExplorer is a web application that allows users to explore universities from different countries.
+UniList is a web application that allows users to explore universities from different countries.
 It provides information about universities, including their names, flags, and web pages.
 The project is built using React and Bootstrap.

 ## Table of Contents